Kallang Bahru rape and murder: New witness of case

 During the trial however, a surprise witness, who was never presented at the 1987 preliminary hearing, turned up in court after an adjournment to testify that he had directly witnessed Neville murdering Lim on that night itself.
 Nizammuddean bin Rasul, a 22-year-old Malay Singaporean and cleaning supervisor, stated that six years ago, he was going out at night after leaving his friend's flat from nearby, and that was when he saw Neville holding a huge object looking like a pillow, and it later recognized it as the half-naked body of a woman, which Neville violently threw outside the flat window and leave the woman fall to her death.
 Nizammuddean stated that he was shocked to see Lim falling to her death.
 He stated that when he approached the girl's limp body, Lim, in her dying breath, suddenly grabbed Nizammuddean's hand and pleaded to the then 15-year-old boy to help her before she died on the spot.
 A passer-by told Nizammuddean to not be a busybody and brought him away from the scene, and Nizammuddean's mother also told him to not get involved after she learned of the murder he witnessed.

-Nizammuddean told the court that for the next six years, he had been haunted by nightmares of the girl and her dying words, which later disappeared after his consultations of a bomoh, but they came back again during the few months before Neville's trial, and he finally decided to, out of conscience and remorse, tell the truth to the police, which allowed him to be summoned to court as a new witness.
-Nizammuddean also stated he hoped Lim would rest in peace after he testified against Neville in court.
+Nizammuddean told the court that for the next six years, he had been haunted by nightmares of Lim and her dying words, and in those dreams, he kept hearing Lim pleading to him to help her and testify against the killer, and his nightmares later disappeared after his consultations of a bomoh.
+However, they came back again during the few months before Neville's trial, and Nizammuddean finally decided to, out of conscience and remorse, tell the truth to the police, which allowed him to be summoned to court as a new witness.
+Nizammuddean also stated he hoped Lim would rest in peace after he testified against Neville in court, and proclaimed that Neville should be hanged for murdering Lim.
+According to Nizammuddean, these nightmares no longer surfaced ever since he came to court to testify.